VinceHPicton/go-struct-generator/README.md

 go run main.go -file your_file.json
 ```

+This will generate a file named out.txt which will contain the generated Go structs for you to paste into your app.

 ### How to structure your json file
 - See the example_structs.json for these points in action
 - The file is an array of objects, each of these objects represent a struct you desire to create.
 They should each have "name" and "fields" attributes